 The Department of Justice (DOJ) published the Americans with Disabilities Act (ADA) Standards for Accessible Design in September 2010.
 These standards state that all electronic and information technology must be accessible to people with disabilities.
-Privy strives to stay compliant, and is making changes to become more ADA compliant to enable all who interact with Privy campaigns to easily navigate them.
+Privy strives to stay compliant and is making changes to become more ADA compliant to enable all who interact with Privy campaigns to navigate them easily.

-The following Privy campaign types are considered dialogs or modals for the purpose of ADA compliance.
+The following Privy campaign types are considered dialogs or modals for ADA compliance.

 - Thank You Displays

-Bars, mobile-bars, embedded forms and landing pages on the other hand are not considered dialogs or modals.
-Below are the ways in which Privy has adhered to ADA compliance regulations for the dialogs/modals listed above.
+Bars, mobile-bars, embedded forms, and landing pages are not considered dialogs or modals.
+Below is how Privy has adhered to ADA compliance regulations for the dialogs and modals listed above.

 - Site visitors can use the tab button to navigate through elements (text, form fields, buttons) on the campaign.

-- Written context will be given to identify and clarify the form fields (email, phone, text, etc.).
+- Written context is given to identify and clarify the form fields (email, phone, text, etc.).